Emory University announces two key leadership appointments

 May 3, 2017

-Dwight McBride (left) will serve as Emory's provost and executive vice president of academic affairs.
+Dwight A. McBride (left) will serve as Emory's provost and executive vice president of academic affairs.
 Christopher Augostini will serve as executive vice president for business and administration.
 Both begin July 1.

 McBride photo courtesy Northwestern University.